 How to care for dogs in winter

-Winter can be a hard time for most household pets, and just like us they can suffer from changes in the weather.
+Winter Pet Care Guide for Dogs & Cats can be a hard time for most household pets.
+Just like us they can suffer from changes in the weather.
 The best way to keep them happy is to maintain your existing routines.
 Try not to make any changes that may cause them to feel anxious.
 If your dog predominantly resides outside, they may be more accustomed to the cooler weather, but you can still help them out.
 You can move their kennel into a location that is closer to the house.
 Turn the entrance so it faces away from any cold drafts.

 Clean out the kennel

-It can be a great idea to give their home a total cleanout at this time, especially because they’re more likely to be spending additional time in there.
+It’s a great idea to give their home a total cleanout at this time, especially because they’re more likely to be spending additional time in there.
 Have some fresh bedding ready to go and wash everything out.
 Throw it away if it is past its time.
-Being an outside dog, they should have developed a thick winter coat and this may require more grooming to take care of it.
+An outside dog should have developed a thick winter coat.
+This may require more grooming to take care of it.

 - Overall fit and appearance